 What could the future hold?

-Learning analytics can enable us to go beyond the MIS and use all the data collected across the entire education lifecycle to inform institutions which students are the right ones for them, and inform students which career is the right one for them.
+Learning analytics can enable us to go beyond student management systems and use all the data collected across the entire education lifecycle to inform institutions which students are the right ones for them, and inform students which career is the right one for them.

 Driven by analytics and historical data it can inform recruitment strategies, plan curriculums, predict student outcomes, intervene earlier, set meaningful targets and ensure future student outcomes.